This post may contain affiliate links. Please read our disclosure policy.

 This is a fantastic classic Chicken Piccata recipe, with a surprising ingredient twist.
 My whole family really enjoyed this meal and it has already been requested again.

-The first time I made this meal, I served this chicken with this Baked Polenta and it was so good, I’ve served it the same way ever since.
+The first time I made this meal, I served this chicken with this Baked Polenta and it was so good, I’ve often served it that way.
+But, occasionally I want it alongside this creamy cheesy polenta.
+Either option will work for this recipe.

 Chicken Piccata can be as simple or elaborate a meal as you like.
 This recipe takes about an hour to make, so it walks the line between the two.